ezekaj/auto_scouter/frontend/README.md

 A personalized React application for intelligent vehicle search and alert management.
 Built with React 18, TypeScript, and modern web technologies. **Customized for single-user personal use.**

+This application can run as both a web application and a native mobile app using Capacitor.

 ## 🚀 Features

 - **Vehicle Search & Filtering**: Advanced search with multiple filter options